curv3d/curv/docs/Theory.rst

 .. image:: images/smoke3.png

 * White noise: Each (x,y) or (x,y,z) coordinate
-  is mapped to a uniformly distributed pseudo-random number in range [0...1] using a hash function.
+  is mapped to a uniformly distributed pseudo-random number using a hash function.

   |white_noise|